SolidWallOfCode/txn_box/doc/txn_box.en.rst

 Because of no backtracking, once an address is selected it is only necessary to block invalid methods.
 This can be done either with :code:`not` to match invalid methods, or by matching the valid methods and using :code:`else` to do the :code:`deny`.

+This is also easier because of YAML support for `anchors and references
+<https://yaml.org/spec/1.2/spec.html#id2784064>`__ means that even if the configuration must be
+repeated that can be done syntatically rather than actually copying the configuration.
+This wouldn't be any help in this example, but if the configuration in the alternates were non-trivial it can of great benefit.

 IP Address Maps
 ===============